Unveiling the secret world of cat oral health: Understanding and preventing oral health issues

 - Dental Caries: Dental cavities, or cavities, are less common in cats compared to humans but can still occur, particularly in older cats or those with specific dietary habits.
 Cavities result from the demineralization of tooth enamel by acid-producing bacteria, leading to decay and potential tooth loss if not addressed promptly.

-Oral Tumors and Other Serious Dental Issues
+Cat Oral Cancer and Other Serious Dental Issues

-- Oral Tumors: Cats can develop various oral tumors, including squamous cell carcinoma, fibrosarcoma, and melanoma.
+- Oral Cancer: Cats can develop various oral tumors, including squamous cell carcinoma, fibrosarcoma, and melanoma.
 These tumors may arise from the gums, tongue, or other oral tissues and can cause pain, difficulty eating, and other symptoms.

 - Other Dental Conditions: Cats may also experience other dental issues such as fractured teeth, oral ulcers, and stomatitis (inflammation of the oral mucosa), which require prompt veterinary attention and management.